Bandit UTV Suspension Warranty Policy

 Bandit UTV Suspensions reserves the right to make the final decision in all matters pertaining to its warranty.

 Custom Orders: There are no refunds on custom orders.
 They are customized for a special need with specifications given from you / the customer and cannot be returned.
-Otherwise all un used shocks or springs can be returned for a full refund within 14 days of your purchase date.
+Otherwise all un used shocks or springs can be returned for a refund within 14 days of your purchase date.
+A 10% restocking fee does apply.

 Because Bandit Suspension products are designed for use in rough, extreme driving conditions, Bandit Suspension cannot guarantee any of its suspension products, other than from manufacturing defects, because we have no control over how the suspension is used or maintained after installation.
 In addition, the purchaser assumes full responsibility to the extent legally permitted for the risks of personal injury and/or damage to the purchaser’s vehicle or to any third party that may be involved in an incident with the purchaser.